Liwen1234-cyber/mybook/docs/intro.md

 ### Jupyter-notebook

+* 【2025-06-11】[FareedKhan-dev / all-rag-techniques](https://github.com/FareedKhan-dev/all-rag-techniques) - Implementation of all RAG techniques in a simpler way
 * 【2025-06-09】[maxim5 / cs229-2018-autumn](https://github.com/maxim5/cs229-2018-autumn) - All notes and materials for the CS229: Machine Learning course by Stanford University
 * 【2025-06-06】[AnswerDotAI / llms-txt](https://github.com/AnswerDotAI/llms-txt) - The /llms.txt file, helping language models use your website
 * 【2025-06-05】[py-why / EconML](https://github.com/py-why/EconML) - ALICE (Automated Learning and Intelligence for Causation and Economics) is a Microsoft Research project aimed at applying Artificial Intelligence concepts to economic decision making.
 One of its goals is to build a toolkit that combines state-of-the-art machine learning techniques with econometrics in order to bring automation to complex causal …